wujsAct/aida/README.md

 The mention recognition can be configured by using different `PreparationSettings` in the `mpi.aida.config.settings.preparation` package:

 * `StanfordHybridPreparationSettings`: Use Stanford CoreNLP NER and allow manual markup using [[...]]
-* `StanfordManualPreparationSettings`: Use Stanford CoreNLP only for tokenization and sentence splitting, mentions need to be marked up by [[...]].
+* `ManualPreparationSettings`: Use Stanford CoreNLP only for tokenization and sentence splitting, mentions need to be marked up by [[...]].

 The `PreparationSettings` are passed to the `Preparator`, see the Hands-On API Example.

+## Comparing Your NED Algorithm against AIDA

+### Configuring AIDA

+To get the best results for AIDA, please use the `mpi.aida.config.settings.disambiguation.CocktailPartyDisambiguationSettings` for the Disambiguator, as described in _Pre-configured DisambiguationSettings_ .
+You can also compare your results on the datasets where we already ran AIDA, see below.

+### Available Datasets

+There are two main datasets we created to do research on AIDA.
+Both are available on the [AIDA website][AIDA].

+* CONLL-YAGO: A collection of 1393 Newswire documents from the Reuters RCV-1 collection.
+All names are annotated with their respective YAGO2 entities.
+We make the annotations available for research purposes, however the Reuters RCV-1 collection must be purchased to use the dataset.
+* KORE50: A collection of 50 handcrafted sentences from 5 different domains.

+We provide readers for these two datasets in the `mpi.experiment.reader` package which will produce `PreparedInput` objects for each document in the collection.
+See the respective `CoNLLReader` and `KORE50Reader` classes for the location of the data.

 ## Advanced Configuration